ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 <p>&nbsp;</p>

-## Define a model to represent your state
+## Define a model

-Use the [model](/docs/api/model.html) helper to define your state.
+A [model](/docs/api/model.html) encapuslates your state and the actions against thems.

 ```javascript
 import { model } from 'easy-peasy';